Joyrex J9ii

-Joyrex J9ii is an album by Richard D. James under the alias Caustic Window.
+Joyrex J9ii is an EP by Richard D. James under the alias Caustic Window.
 The release is a 12" vinyl and has received more than one pressing.
 The title of this release is very similar to another Caustic Window release titled Joyrex J9i.

 All tracks were later re-released on the album Compilation.

 A full, slower version of the drone track that can just about be heard in the mix of "The Garden of Linmiri" can be found on the Analogue Bubblebath 3 CD release as track 11.

-Pressing discrepancy

-First pressing

-100 copies were released in a Wilton LP size cardboard mailer, with a photocopied label on the front stating the following: